ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/README.md

 ```
 >> AT+UART_DEF=9600,8,1,0,0'
 ```
-In the Arduino serial monitor, select 9600 baud
+In the Arduino serial monitor, select 9600 baud.
+Check to confirm serial communication
  ```
  >> AT